sitewhere/sitewhere.github.io/README.md

-# sitewhere.github.io
+# SiteWhere Documentation
-SiteWhere GitHub Pages Documentation
+This project contains documentation for the SiteWhere platform.